We don’t have the exact Princeton decision-date details & dates yet, but we’ll update this article as soon as they are available.

 As an Ivy League school, Princeton attracts tens of thousands of Regular Decision applicants each year.
 These are some benefits of applying through RD:

-As with all programs, these are the disadvantages you must consider:
+As with all programs, these are other factors to consider:

-Since transfer students must follow the same application timeline, there aren’t the same pros and cons as there are for first-year students.
+Princeton University transfers must follow the same application timeline; there aren’t the same pros and cons as there are for first-year students.

 If your transfer application is successful, you’ll gain entry to Princeton!
 However, you should know that Princeton has accepted only 10-15 transfer students annually since 2018.
-However, the school plans to expand its program to enroll 25-35 transfers annually.
+However, the school plans to expand its program to enroll an increasing number of transfers annually.

 Read on to learn more about Princeton decisions!